The ultimate guide to China's apps beyond the Great Firewall

 You're probably used to Ubers prowling the streets and turning up at your doorstep.
 But that's not going to work in China.

 Didi Chuxing bought the ride-sharing company's China operation two years ago.
 And Uber hasn't quit just China.
-You won't find it in Southeast Asia either, so if you're travelling to that region, get another ride-hailer -- Grab.
+You won't find it in Southeast Asia either, so if you're traveling to that region, get another ride-hailer, such as Grab.
 (Didi is also available in Australia, Brazil and Mexico.)

 Pro tip: Keep the Didi app on your phone.
 Mine ran out of space during my visit to Shenzhen and I had to get the concierge to call a Didi to my hotel.